IshitaTakeshi/SoftConfidenceWeighted.jl/README.md

 SCW has 2 formulations of its algorithm which are SCW-I and SCW-II.
 You can choose which to use by the parameter of `init`.

+### Note
+1. This package performs only binary classification, not multiclass classification.
+2. The training labels must be 1 or -1.
+No other labels allowed.

 ### Training from matrix
 Feature vectors are given as the columns of the matrix X.